During these times of COVID-19, the world is busy taking refuge at homes amidst handwashes and sanitizers. Are you one of them too?

 This works like magic!
 Scientifically it has been proven that cleaning or decluttering of any sort can help out with temporary feelings of anxiety.
-During such times when most of your movement is restricted and you are homebound, rearranging, cleaning are good ways to uplift your mood.
+When most of your movement is restricted, and you are homebound, rearranging, cleaning are good ways to uplift your mood.
 Remember the Netflix series on the same?
 See, they weren’t kidding.
 We also swear by it!

 2. Don’t become lonely in your isolation (have boundaries)

-While staying at home can have its perks and delayed schedules, however, getting too isolated and not having self-boundaries can be super detrimental to your health.
-Do ensure you follow similar week schedules, do some yoga, dance it out at times, or simply read a book and take good interspersed breaks.
+While staying at home can have its perks and delayed schedules, getting too isolated, and not having self-boundaries can be super detrimental to your health.
+To ensure you follow similar week schedules, do some yoga, dance it out at times, or simply read a book and take good interspersed breaks.

-Try to keep up your rhythm and activity by trying to be constantly engaged through apps and other mediums.
+Try to keep up your rhythm and activity by continuously engaging through apps and other mediums.
 This is the time to live up that PS4 life!

 3. Yes, you have to wear pants & undies at home.

 No two ways about it!
-As much as you wash and sanitize your hands round the clock, you also need to maintain private hygiene.
-Staying at home can mean you want to skip changing your undies, clothes and even skip showers!
+As much as you wash and sanitize your hands round the clock, you also need to maintain personal hygiene.
+Staying at home can mean you want to skip changing your undies, clothes, and even skip showers!
 But don’t do that!
-In fact, stock up on new underwear and basics and wear them in alteration.
-Good indoor clothes can also make you feel energized and fresh from within.
+Stock up on new underwear and basics and wear them in alteration.
+Right indoor clothes can also make you feel energized and fresh from within.